Configure Census Connection

 Required fields to parse the response:

-• Path for Date of Birth: In what path of the response is the user's Date of Birth?.
+Path for Date of Birth: Path in the response structure containing the user's Date of Birth.

-Once the general data, the necessary fields of the request and "all" fields to validate the response have been filled in correctly, the application will be able to verify any user through the defined WebService.
+Response data - Path for valid response is filled in with get_habita_datos_response.get_habita_datos_return.datos_habitante.item Once the general data, the necessary fields of the request and all fields to validate the response have been correctly filled in, the application will be able to verify any user through the defined WebService.

 Last updated